Let's Encrypt Integration with Password Manager Pro

 - Select the request, choose Assign DNS from More top menu and select the required DNS account.

-- In cases where you do not have a DNS account configured or have not opted for it when raising the certificate request, Password Manager Pro provides an option for automating DNS-01 challenge verification through Agent Mapping.
+- In cases where you do not have a DNS account configured or have not opted for it when raising the certificate request, PMP provides an option for automating DNS-01 challenge verification through Agent Mapping.

-In the Deploy window that opens, carry out the following operations to map and save your end-server details in Password Manager Pro.
+In the Deploy window that opens, carry out the following operations to map and save your end-server details in PMP.

 - For Cloudflare DNS, enter the email address associated with your Cloudflare account and the Global API key.